GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ## IPsec Parameters

-Use these parameters and values in the Gateway’s IPSec configuration.
+Below parameters and values are used in the Gateway’s IPSec configuration for the purpose of this guide.
+Cloud VPN supports extensive [list](https://cloud.google.com/vpn/docs/concepts/advanced#supported_ike_ciphers) of ciphers that can be used per your security policies.

 |Parameter | Value|
 --------- |  -----